-Choosing a free CV template from our fantastic range is the easy part.
+Choosing a free CV template is the easy part.
 It’s now time to put pen to paper or fingers to keys, and write a fantastic CV.

 To help you succeed in getting to the interview stage, here are our top 8 tricks to get your application noticed…

 There are certain times when handing a physical copy of your CV to the employer will get you noticed.
 A high street retail shop is a great example, but trying to get to see the CEO of Google is not.
 If you feel that handing a printed copy of your CV is the right choice, then don’t forget to use quality paper.

 The standard density or thickness of popular photocopy paper is 80gsm (grams per square metre).
 This is very thin paper that is fine for printing out a report at work, but not so good for your CV.
 If you want to make a great impression when handing your CV to the manager, you need to go for thicker paper.

 Around 100-120gsm is the right quality for your CV.
 The slightly thicker paper has a nicer feel to it, and the quality of your application will stand out.
 Don’t underestimate how effective the quality of paper can be when you apply in person.
 It says a lot about the lengths you’ve gone too in order to impress.